rajagopalvenkat/clairvoyant/README.md

 You might need to do this again when we have module/dependency changes.

-- `npm i` - This will install all required node dependencies (This should be run in the frontend folder `/ai-visualizer`)
+- In `/ai-visualizer`, run `npm i` - This will install all required node dependencies
-- `pip install Flask` - This will install the Flask python package using pip
+- In `/api`, run `pip install -r requirements.txt` - This will install the Flask python package using pip, along with any other required dependencies.

 ### Launching the AI Visualizer